Flora and Fauna News

 Sonoran Desert Sciences

-Wildflowers aren't the only thing that can add splashes of color to our often drab desert mountains.
+Wildflowers aren't the only thing adding splashes of color to our often drab desert mountains.
 Bright green, orange, and yellow lichens can be found on the surfaces of exposed boulders and cliff faces seemingly without access to any water what so ever.
 Lichens are synonymous with survival and as such they have some important tricks.
 The surfaces upon which they grow tend to face the north and so get just a few hours or less of direct sunshine each day, thus they remain quite cold through the day.
 Come nightfall these rocks become much colder again.
 In fact their temperature can fall significantly lower than the air temperature because of radiative cooling into clear skies.
 These super cooled surfaces yield a microclimate with significantly higher relative humidity.
 Some mornings dew or frost will form on these rocks yielding precious moisture that the lichens quickly take up.
 Within this higher-humidity microclimate the lichens may also take moisture directly from the air aided as well by hygroscopic salts or peptides.
-In addition many of the rocks contain condiderable liquid water for many weeks following a rainstorm.
+In addition many of the rocks contain considerable liquid water for many weeks following a rainstorm.
 This is particularly true of sandstones, siltstones, and volcanic tuff.

 Photo by Stephen Sharnoff.
 Please visit his site NORTH AMERICAN LICHEN PROJECT and take the full tour through the fabulous Picture Gallery!